johnroutledge/milestone-project-1/README.md

         git commit -m "this is what I have done" git push

 Using the '.' will add all files to the repository staging area.
-Single files are added using filepath names, ie: about.html or assets/images/hero.png
+Single files are added using file path names, i.e.: about.html or assets/images/hero.png.
 Be clear and consistent with your commit comments - it's a good idea to use imperatives to explain your changes.
 Pushing moves your work from the staging area to your repository.